-2 Integrating Pub lic S Sup роі rt fo or L anc ı M ana ger nent Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 11/50 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are 2b) Public support for land management will be better integrated and directed at delivering tangible public benefits.
+2 Integrating Pub lic Sup por t fo or L and l Ma ana geme nt Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are 2b) Public support for land management will be better integrated and directed at delivering tangible public benefits.
 I. This Outcome will not be achieved by 2012 because no significant changes are anticipated or likely to be possible within this Park Plan period.
 CNPA is working with partners to inform both the next Park Plan and the review of SRDP post 2013 to address these issues better beyond 2013.
-Support and advice will be actively targeted to encourage individual and collaborative applications to SRDP that deliver Park Plan priorities Scottish Government and SEARS Bodies to improve the targeting and co- ordination of SRDP in delivering National Park priorities.

-2 Integrating Pub lic S Sup ро rt fo or L and M ana ger nent Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 11/50 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (2c) The public benefits which land managers are asked to deliver with public sector support in the Park will be informed by sound information and determined through an open process involving land managers, communities and other stakeholders.
+Support and advice will be actively targeted to encourage individual and collaborative applications to SRDP that deliver Park Plan priorities Scottish Government and SEARS Bodies to improve the targeting and co-ordination of SRDP in delivering National Park priorities.
+(2c) The public benefits which land managers are asked to deliver with public sector support in the Park will be informed by sound information and determined through an open process involving land managers, communities and other stakeholders.
 4. This outcome should be achieved with existing work/resource because a variety of stakeholders were involved in the setting of the regional Rural Priorities.
 There remains however, inconsistency between RPAC areas and a lack of focus on the National Park priorities.
 Current consultation on the Land Use Strategy is taking this forward at a national level and work on the National Park Plan is an opportunity to define public benefits further within the context of the National Park.
-Farmers and land managers forum helping to inform SRDP uptake.
 Identification and communication of specific opportunities within SRDP for land managers to take up Scottish Government and SEARs to improve the effectiveness of SRDP in targeting and reporting on delivery of National Park priorities.

-3 Supporting Sust tain abl e C) eei r Ma ana gei mei nt Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (3a) There will be a large scale patchwork of deer densities across the National park underpinned by an inclusive deer management planning process.
-4. This outcome should be achieved with existing work/resource because there is already a patchwork of deer densities, deer are promoted as a positive asset in the NP and CDAG have developed a Deer Framework that enables effective co-ordination between DMGs and sets out how the national strategy for wild deer can be taken forward within the Park.
+3 Supporting Sust tain abl e D eer · Ma ana gen าen t Mid-Term Review co omments: 3 Supporting Sust Park Plan 5 year outcome 60/10 abl 60/50 e D 60/60 eer % M 01/50 ana; gen =//o nen 11/50 RAG 10/11 Assessment of achievement of outcome 4.
+This outcome should be achieved with existing work/resource because CDAG have developed a Deer Framework that enables effective co-ordination between DMGs and sets out how Mid-Term Review co Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are The Deer Framework (3a) There will be a large scale patchwork of deer densities across the National park underpinned by an inclusive deer management planning process. the national strategy for wild deer can be taken forward within the Park.
 In addition recent work aimed at improving the inclusivity of deer management planning through the use of maps (clearly indicating land managers deer management aspirations) is being adopted by a number of Deer management groups.
 Key to successful achievement will be the continued support of CDAG members and their engagement with DMGs in implementation.
-Deer to be regarded as a positive quality of the National Park contributing to social, economic and environmental well being.
-The Deer Framework is effectively endorsed, enacted upon by partners and monitored by CDAG.
+Deer to be regarded as a positive quality of the National Park contributing to social, economic and environmental well being. is effectively endorsed, enacted upon by partners and monitored by CDAG.
 Deer Management Plans are effective in guiding collaboration and sustainable deer management